• deign •

 Meaning: To stoop to doing something, to agree reluctantly and condescendingly to do something beneath our dignity, to do with disdain.

 Notes: The spelling of this word and its relatives have left a muddy trail in the history of English.
 It is related to disdain, the -dain in which is spelled differently even though they were spelled the same in the 14th century.
-The spelling in disdain is more in keeping with contemporary spelling, so look out for the French spelling with EI representing [ay] and the silent G serving no useful purpose.
+The spelling in disdain is more in keeping with contemporary pronunciation, so look out for the French spelling with EI representing [ay] and the silent G serving no useful purpose.

 In Play: Today's Good Word implies a bit of snootiness: "Dennis wouldn't deign to be seen in a McDonald's after he received his promotion."
 Otherwise, it suggests a strong reluctance: "Willy Knilly's dog would hardly deign to respond when he was called, let alone bring Willy his slippers when he came home."

 Word History: Today's word originated in the Old French word deignier (daigner today), a descendant of Latin dignari "to deem worthy or fit".
 The same word turned up in Italian as degnare and in Spanish as dignarse "to consider worthy".
-The Latin verb is built on dignus "worth" or "worthy", whose root also turns up in English dignity and indignant.
+The Latin verb is built on dignus "worth" or "worthy", whose root also turns up in English dignity and indignant, where the G is pronounced.
 This word goes back to a Proto-Indo-European word dek-/dok- "proper, fitting" that turns up in Latin decere "to be worthy, proper".
 The present participle of this word, decen(t)s, became French décent, which English also borrowed.
 In Sanskrit we find the dok- form of the PIE word in dacati "makes offerings, bestows" but also in Latin docere "to teach," which underlies a host of English borrowings, including doctrine, doctor (originally a teacher), docent, and document.